Darvish Khan

 Darvish Khan (درویشخان, Gholam Hossein Darvish; 1872 – 22 November 1926) was a Persian classical musician and a tar player.

 Biography

 Darvish Khan was born in Tehran.

 His teachers included his father and Aqa Hossein-Qoli Farahani.
 He was a member of the Aziz Soltan music group.
 Later, he attended the Dar ol-Fonoon Music School.

-He played a concert at the Grand Hotel of Tehran with other great masters of Persian music of his time, including Aref Qazvini.
-Darvish left for London and Tbilisi to record.
+He gave a concert at the Grand Hotel of Tehran with other great masters of Persian music of his time, including Aref Qazvini.
+Darvish left for London and Tbilisi to make recordings.

 He died at the age of 54, on 22 November 1926, in an accident.
-His carriage was hit by a lorry automobile which was very rare at that time.
-It is said that he was the first Iranian to be killed in a car accident.
+His carriage was hit by a lorry, a vehicle that was very rare at the time.
+He is said to have been the first Iranian killed in a car accident.